Shannon’s Stage 2A Lynch Syndrome Colon Cancer Story

 Is the cancer spreading right now?

-How do you tell your kids about the cancer diagnosis?
+How did you tell your kids about the cancer diagnosis?

-My youngest son was one at the time so he had no clue.
-By the time I was diagnosed, my oldest was four.
-He was three when everything started.
-He was kind of grasping that something was going on because I was gone for a week and then I was at home, sitting on the couch, not doing anything.
-So he knew something was up.
+My youngest son was 1 at the time, so he had no clue.
+By the time I was diagnosed, my oldest was 4.
+He was 3 when everything started.
+He was kind of grasping that something was going on because I was gone for a week, and then I was at home, sitting on the couch, not doing anything.
+He knew something was up.

-I don’t really sugarcoat with anything and he wouldn’t understand what cancer was.
-I told him you know, mommy’s kind of sick right now.
+I don’t really sugarcoat with anything, and he wouldn’t understand what cancer was.
+I told him, “Mommy’s kind of sick right now.
 The doctors are taking care of it.
-I’m not going to be around you for a little bit right now but I’ll be better soon.
+I’m not going to be around you for a little bit right now, but I’ll be better soon.”
 That’s something he could understand at that point.